panglesd/slipshow/docs/tutorial.rst

 A minimal file
 ---------------------------

-A presentation is just a html file, together with some javascript and css.
-For simple presentation, you will only need to write some html.
+A presentation is just an ``html`` file.
+You can find a more detailed presentation on how to start your project, but for this tutorial, just copy the following text into a file that you name for instance ``myPresentation.html``.

+..
    The minimal example of a slip presentation still need to include both the css and the javascript.
 Either you have the files locally, or you include them from a CDN, a "Content Delivery Network".
 In the second option, a minimal file looks like the following:

 .. code-block:: html